Glasgow-ICG/open-optical-gating/README.md

 - Installation fails while installing dependency scikit-image:
 `ModuleNotFoundError: No module named 'numpy'`
-`ERROR: Command errored out with exit status 1: python setup.py egg_info Check the logs for full command output.` Fix by running `python -m pip install numpy`, and then rerun the installation command.
+`ERROR: Command errored out with exit status 1: python3 setup.py egg_info Check the logs for full command output.` Fix by running `python3 -m pip install numpy`, and then rerun the installation command.

 - `ERROR: Can not perform a '--user' install.
 User site-packages are not visible in this virtualenv.` when installing inside a virtual environment.
   Omit the `--user` flag on the `pip install` command, and rerun.

 - Installation appears to succeed, but error `No module named open_optical_gating` or `ImportError: No module named 'loguru'` encountered when running the code:
     - If you are installing inside a virtual environment, rerun the install command but omit the `--user` flag.
 [A newer version of `pip` would have warned you about the problem - see above]
     - If you have a *very* old version of pip installed, you will see this error after a suspiciously fast installation process.
-Run `python -m pip install --upgrade pip` and then repeat the original installation instructions.
+Run `python3 -m pip install --upgrade pip` and then repeat the original installation instructions.

 ## Testing an installation